kuhumcst/texton/INSTALL.md

 Copy the file name of the most recent "alltables..." file to the clipboard.
 Now bavigate to http://localhost:8080/texton/admin.html.
 In the text field under "Import metadata tables", paste the name of the "alltables..." file and press the "import" button.

 You are now ready to upload input to http://localhost:8080/texton/ and to compute workflows, but you cannot yet run those workflows, since many tools are still lacking.

-#### texton

-The Bracmat code of the central hub is in this (https://github.com/kuhumcst/texton) repo.

 ## Wrapped binaries